afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/03-sprint3-wireguard-nomade.md

 ---

-### ❌ Issue E - Routing issue:
+### ❌ Issue E - Ping fails Paris  → PC-nomade IP LAN

 - **Symptom**:

-No pings from paris server get through to the PC-nomad & its private LAN `<private-LAN-pc-nomade>`
+No pings from paris server get through to the PC-nomad & its private LAN `10.177.104.0/24`

 - **Causes**: